 \textbf{Graph data format}\quad Graph algorithms have been a fundamental area of research in computer science, with a wide range of applications spanning from social network analysis to recommendation systems and bioinformatics.
 Classic graph algorithms, such as breadth-first search (BFS) and depth-first search (DFS), have been extensively studied and optimized for various graph representations.
 Dijkstra's shortest path algorithm and its variations have been crucial in solving routing problems and finding optimal paths in weighted graphs.
 The PageRank algorithm \cite{brin1998anatomy}, famously used by Google to rank web pages, has revolutionized the field of information retrieval and inspired numerous graph-based ranking techniques.
 Recent advancements in graph neural networks (GNNs) \cite{zhou2020graph, wu2020comprehensive, scarselli2008graph, xu2018powerful} have pushed the boundaries of graph-based learning, enabling the processing of graph-structured data for tasks such as node classification, link prediction, and graph generation.
 Frontier research in this area includes the development of more expressive and efficient GNN architectures, such as Graph Attention Networks (GATs) \cite{velickovic2017graph, brody2021attentive} and Graph Convolutional Networks (GCNs) \cite{zhang2019graph,wu2019simplifying}, which have achieved state-of-the-art performance on various graph-related tasks.

-\textbf{Enhancing AI agents with functional tokens}\quad Building on the Octopus series (v1 to v3)\cite{chen2024octopus, chen2024octopus2, chen2024octopus3}, this research extends the capabilities of AI agents by utilizing functional tokens, and uniting all the open source models.
-These earlier versions effectively harnessed these tokens for advanced functionalities.
-We now investigate their extended use in integrating diverse open source language models.
-Our studies indicate that functional tokens exceed mere precision in classification tasks, such as selecting suitable functions or models for processing queries.
+\textbf{Enhancing AI agents with functional tokens}\quad Building on the Octopus series (v1 to v3) \cite{chen2024octopus, chen2024octopus2, chen2024octopus3}, this research extends the capabilities of AI agents by utilizing functional tokens and uniting open-source models.
+These earlier versions effectively harnessed such tokens for advanced functionalities.
+We now investigate their extended use in integrating diverse open-source language models.
+Our studies indicate that functional tokens go beyond mere precision in classification tasks, such as selecting suitable functions or models for processing queries.
 Importantly, they amplify the Octopus model's ability to interpret and reshape user queries into an optimal format for the designated function, enhancing performance.
-This synergy between functional tokens and the Octopus models' capabilities in classification and query reformulation has been further applied in graph structures.
-Here, a pivotal aspect involves transferring information between nodes and selecting the appropriate neighborhood for this transfer.
+This synergy between functional tokens and the Octopus models' capabilities in classification and query reformulation has been further applied to graph structures.
+Here, a pivotal aspect involves transferring information between nodes and selecting the appropriate neighbor for this transfer.
 Our enhanced Octopus model efficiently selects the best neighbor, restructures the information at the current node, and transmits optimized information to subsequent nodes.